 As our heart gets clean, so should what comes out of our mouth.

 Do you notice yourself saying negative things about neighbors, friends, co-workers, even family?
 When we catch ourselves gossiping, it helps to stop and notice how we feel.
 Are we angry at this person?
-Do we feel resentment toward him/her?
+Do we feel unforgiveness or resentment toward him/her?
 We need to learn to be honest about how we are feeling.
 This includes the challenge to stop complaining.